Stanbrook Abbey Wedding Photography

 Immediately after the ceremony had finished the wedding guests were ushered outside in preparation for the confetti throwing photo.
 Whilst this is happening, the bride and groom are taken to a side room where they can have 5 minutes peace and quiet after the stress and emotion leading up to the service.
 When it was time for the confetti photo, the bride and groom made their way down the long corridor towards the Piano Bar and the old front entrance to the Abbey.
 As they did so, I grabbed this stunning black and white image.

-Immediately after the confetti had been thrown the guests started congratulating the newlyweds.
-This is always a favourite time as you're able to capture such a wide range of emotions in a short timespan.
+After the confetti had been thrown the guests were free to talk to and congratulate the newlyweds.
+This is always a favourite time as you're able to capture such a wide range of emotions in a short timespan, and get photographs of so many different wedding guests.

 The gardens at the back of Stanbrook Abbey (which used to be the front entrance until George's Bar was completed a few years back) was used for the formal family photos.
 Canapes were served to the wedding guests at the same time.